 The competitive structure of the Japanese securities industry had been called the "Big Four oligopoly" with four major securities companies commanding the largest share of the market and controlling affiliate networks that consisted of a number of small and medium-sized securities companies.
-However, the Big Four oligopoly broke down in the 1990s as (1) Yamaichi Securities went bankrupt in 1997; (2) Daiwa and Nikko split up their companies into two divisions in 1998-the wholesale division (providing underwriting, M&A advisory, proprietary trading and other services to corporate customers) and the retail division (providing individual investors with a brokerage service and offering the sale of investment trusts) (Daiwa later reintegrated the divisions); and (3) Nomura, Nikko (later changed name to Nikko Cordial), and Daiwa liquidated their holdings of shares in their affiliates.
-Following an accounting scandal, Nikko Cordial was acquired by Citigroup in 2007 and then was acquired by Sumitomo Mitsui Banking Corporation in October 2009 and became SMBC Nikko Securities.

-The conventional business strategy of the former Big Four was to increase ng March 91 Term ending March 1997 Net operating income (¥100 million) 37,509 24,317 ., No of companies Share of total No of companies Share of total Domestic secui rities companies 210 92.4% 225 85.3% (Exchange The "Big Four" 4 44.6% 4 47.6% (Exchang Members) Integrated securities companies 42 37.2% 44 28.4% Wielinders) Small and Medium Securities companies 83 8.5% 81 5.7% Exchange Small and Medium Securities companies 81 2.1% 77 1.4% Non-members Bank-offiliated securities subsidiary 19 2.2% Foreign securities companies 50 7.6% 56 14.7% Members 25 6.3% 21 12.4% Non-Members 25 1.3% 35 2.3%
+However, the Big Four oligopoly broke down in the 1990s as (1) Yamaichi Securities went bankrupt in 1997; (2) Daiwa and Nikko split up their companies into two divisions in 1998-the wholesale division (providing underwriting, M&A advisory, proprietary trading and other services to corporate customers) and the retail division (providing individual investors with a brokerage service and offering the sale of investment trusts) (Daiwa later reintegrated the divisions); and (3) Nomura, Nikko (later changed name to Nikko Corng March 91 Term ending March 1997 Net operating i Net operating income (¥100 million) 37,509 317 No of companies Share of total No of companies Share of total Domestic secu rities companies 210 92.4% 225 85.3% (F. 1 The "Big Four" 4 44.6% 4 47.6% (Exchang Members) Integrated securities companies 42 37.2% 44 28.4% Wichibers) Small and Medium Securities companies 83 8.5% 81 5.7% Exchange Small and Medium Securities companies 81 2.1% 77 -0.1% Non-members Bank-offiliated securities subsidiary 19 3.6% Foreign securities companies 50 7.6% 56 14.7% Members 25 6.3% 21 12.4% Non-Members 35 2.3%